 Chi Sigma Iota is an Academic and Professional Counseling International Honor Society.
 CSI is an honor society of counseling professionals and counseling professionals-in-training dedicated to excellence in scholarship, research, and clinical practice in counseling.
 The primary purpose of CSI is to promote and recognize exemplary attainment in the study and practice of counseling.

 The Counseling program will establish a Chi Sigma Iota chapter once CACREP accreditation is complete.

-Students in the program who anticipate becoming counselors may be eligible for membership in CSI.
-Stockton University, at the time of this handbook, has not yet applied for CSI membership due to pending accreditation.
-The eligibility criteria include completion of a minimum of twenty-four (24) program-applicable semester credit hours, a graduate grade point average of at least 3.5, and approval by the CSI Chapter membership committee, which has yet to be formed.
+Students in the program who anticipate becoming counselors may be eligible for membership in Sigma Upsilon Eata chapter of CSI.
+The eligibility criteria include completion of at least one semester of full-time graduate course work, a graduate grade point average of at least 3.5, and recommendation and approval by the CSI faculty advisors.
+Additionally, eligibility for membership requires that students demonstrate a capacity for professional behavior, ethical judgment, and emotional maturity.